 It's easy today to see how strange and silly these ideas are.
 But the basic observation that urbanites are more threatened with allergies than those living in the countryside could be true.
 Today people often develop allergies after moving from rural areas to cities.
 However, the reason may be more straightforward: urban areas often have pollution, and pollution can set off allergies.
 What's more, growing up around farm conditions could prevent allergies in some.

-Does growing up in a dirtier environment protect you from allergies?
+Have you heard about the hygiene hypothesis for allergies?
+It states that growing up in a dirtier environment may protect you from allergies.
 Possibly.
 To understand this, we have to look at the early stages of human development.
 A newborn baby's immune system is like a new computer without many files on it.
 It needs germs from the environment to help fill its “hard drive” with information teaching it what harmful pathogens it needs to protect itself from.

 Very clean homes like those typically found in the U.S. have fewer germs and, so the theory goes, fail to educate a developing child's immune response.
 When the baby's immune system doesn't get enough “data” from germs, it starts to “learn” from what is available—pollen, dust mites, and other common allergens.